TJ-VO/genesis-tool-design/philosophy/design-philosophy.md

 ### AI Costs May Follow Similar Trajectories (Speculative)

-**Disclaimer:** The following projections are speculative and based on extrapolation from historical computing trends.
-AI-specific factors (model training costs, energy requirements, regulatory constraints, market dynamics) may differ significantly from general computing cost curves.
-These are illustrative scenarios to demonstrate the design philosophy, not predictions or guarantees.
-Actual AI cost trajectories may vary substantially and could be affected by factors not present in historical computing trends.
+**Disclaimer:** These projections are speculative, based on historical computing trends.
+AI-specific factors may differ significantly.
+Illustrative scenarios only, not predictions.

 ```
 Current State (October 2025):